Library Behavior Policy

 • Entering the Library barefooted, without a shirt, or with offensive body odor or lacking personal hygiene.

-• Entering the library with strong, pervasive odors, including odors caused by perfume or cologne or being otherwise attired so as to constitute a nuisance to other library patrons and staff.
+• Entering the Library with strong, pervasive odors, including odors caused by perfume or cologne or being otherwise attired so as to constitute a nuisance to others.

 • Blocking aisles, doorways, stairways, elevators or leaving personal property unattended.